appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/reactivecomponent.md

     > It is possible to override this query by providing `defaultQuery` or `customQuery`.

+-   **aggregationSize**
+    To set the number of buckets to be returned by aggregations.

+    > Note: This is a new feature and only available for appbase versions >= 7.41.0.
 -   **defaultQuery** `Function`
     **returns** the default query to be applied to the component, as defined in Elasticsearch Query DSL.
 -   **customQuery** `Function`